farwaali08/movies-ETL/README.md

 ## RESULTS

-Below are screenshots of the files being loaded in to the database.
+Below are screenshots of the files that were loaded into the database.
 These can also be found in the "Resources" folder.

 ### **Movies**
 ![alt_text](https://github.com/farwaali08/movies-ETL/blob/f1d0fecffc9c134922e91a01d073ffb8e4b818c7/Resources/movies_query.png)